JMU-Wearable-Computing/haptic-glove/README.md

 Should you want to halt the haptic playback of all drivers, simply passing `'E'` as the entire effect message will do this.

 ##### Example
-The message `'E',100,43,55,1,123,34,99,2` will cause motor one to activate using haptic effect # 100, motor two to activate using haptic effect # 43, and so on.
-Passing the message `'E',0,-1,100.7,9999,0,0,0,0` afterwards will stop motors 1, 5, 6, 7, and 8.
-Motor 2 will remain activated with the same haptic effect as before (# 43), motor 3 will activate using haptic effect # 100, and motor 4 will activate using haptic effect # 123.
+The message `'E',100,43,55,1,123,34,99,2` will cause driver one to activate using haptic effect # 100, driver two to activate using haptic effect # 43, and so on.
+Passing the message `'E',0,-1,100.7,9999,0,0,0,0` afterwards will stop drivers 1, 5, 6, 7, and 8.
+Driver 2 will remain activated with the same haptic effect as before (# 43), driver 3 will activate using haptic effect # 100, and driver 4 will activate using haptic effect # 123.

 #### Acceleration Messages
 For messages of type 'A', numbers are used to toggle the continuous collection of acceleration data.
 Only one number should be passed.
 Passing the number zero will halt data collection, while any other number will resume data collection.
 For simplicity's sake, it is recommended to only use the number one to resume data collection.
 Once started, data will be continuously returned and sent to the client until another acceleration message is recieved that instructs the system to halt data collection.